trussworks/react-uswds/README.md

 ## Purpose

-This is a front end component library aiming to develop React component implementations of the patterns defined by the [United States Web Design System (USWDS)](https://designsystem.digital.gov/).
+This is a front end component library whose aim is to develop React component implementations of the design patterns defined by the [United States Web Design System (USWDS)](https://designsystem.digital.gov/).

 It is currently in active development.